 The oldest terrestrial animal fossil is Middle Triassic, about 245 million years old.
-This is a single fossil bone, from a large salamander-like amphibian collected from rocks in the Titirangi Stream, a tributary of Southland’s Mataura River.
+This single fossil bone from a large salamander-like amphibian was collected from rocks in the Titirangi Stream, a tributary of Southland’s Mataura River.

 The oldest leaf fossils are called Glossopteris.
 They are about 255 million years old.
 The oldest fossil pollen and spores, collected from the same rocks within Southland’s Wairaki Hills, are of similar age.

 Fossils of insects, including beetles, are extremely rare, yet fragments attributed to insects are commonly found with fossil pollen and spores.
-New Zealand’s oldest beetle fossil is a 145-million-year-old wing case, collected near Port Waikato.
+New Zealand’s oldest beetle fossil, a 145-million-year-old wing case, was collected near Port Waikato.

 New Zealand dinosaur fossils are known from three localities, and are about 145, 75 and 65 million years old.
-Although dinosaurs lived exclusively on land, it is interesting to note that fossils have been unearthed from shallow sea sediments, not terrestrial (lake or river) sediments.
+Although dinosaurs lived exclusively on land, fossils have been unearthed from shallow sea sediments, but not from terrestrial (lake or river) sediments.

 The 75-million-year-old dinosaurs are about 10 million years younger than the separation of Zealandia from Gondwana.
 Over 10 million years of isolation they must have evolved considerably from their original Gondwanan ancestors, making them distinctly Zealandian dinosaurs.
 Only fragmentary bone fossils have been found, so the detailed identity of these dinosaurs remains obscure.